 All assessed work submitted for credit in validated courses and programs leading to Open University awards shall be subject to the process of second marking and review by External Examiners.
 This policy extends to all modes of assessment and, where assessed work is not in written form, every effort should be made to apply some appropriate form of moderation.
 For the implementation of the College's policy on second marking and External Examiners (please see Appendix I - Regulations for validated awards of The Open University for institutions offering dual awards).
-Students registered for the Open University for institutions offering dual awards).
-Student progress toward the US DEREE degree is not assessed by a Board of Examiners.
+Students registered for the Open University award are assessed by the Board of Examiners (Appendix I - Regulations for validated awards of The Open University for institutions offering dual awards).
+Student progress toward the US Deree degree is not assessed by a Board of Examiners.